vanshreetalsaniya/blinkit-sales-analysis/README.md

-# blinkit-sales-analysis
+# Zomato-sales-analysis
-This project analyzes Blinkit sales data to understand revenue and product performance using Tableau.
+This project analyzes Zomato sales data to understand revenue and product performance using Tableau.